Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Laws_of_Structure.md

 ---

 ## Law 9 – Mass as Containment Field
 Mass is not intrinsic.
-It is the resistance required to maintain flicker coherence within a localized activation zone.
+It is the resistance to node activation.

 - (Related: Mass from resistance — `m = dP/da`)
 - (Related: Potential energy — `E_p = P_s · d_s`)

 ---

-## Law 10 – Contact Ignition
-A node activates only through field contact.
-Without contact, it remains inert.
-Without nodes, fields collapse.

-- (Related: Node activation — `Aᵢ(t)`)

----

-## Law 11 – The Coherence Horizon
+## Law 10 – The Coherence Horizon
 The boundary of the observable universe is determined by loss of coherence—not by light speed or expansion.
 Moving the observer changes the coherence limit.

 - (Related: Redshift scaling and boundary logic — `z = κ · d · P_H`)

 ---

-## Law 12 – Imperfection and Emergence
-Perfect structure cannot generate complexity.
-All emergence originates in zones of incoherence or instability.

-- (Related: Entropy — `S = k_s · ln(Ω_s)`)

----

-## Law 13 – Collapse and Field Reformation
+## Law 11 – Collapse and Field Reformation
-When field coherence exceeds threshold limits, local collapse occurs.
+When coherence exceeds threshold limits, local collapse occurs.
 Collapse is not destruction, but restructuring toward a new activation state.

 - (Related: Coherence decay — `dC/dt = –λ_c · C`)
 - Collapse initiates when coherence \( C \) falls below sustainable thresholds, triggering reformation based on local structure.

 ---

-## Law 14 – Equilibrium Drive
+## Law 12 – Equilibrium
 All structural systems move toward equilibrium.
-Activation introduces tension; tension propagates or resolves through flicker, ripple, or collapse.
+Activation introduces tension; tension propagates or resolves through node activation, ripple, or collapse.

 - (Related: Ripple & collapse balancing — `R(x, t)`, `dC/dt`)

----

-## Law 15 – Overlap Field Collapse
-When multiple high-tension fields converge and coherence thresholds are exceeded, they may collapse into a singular, structureless overlap field.
-This field retains compressed potential from its progenitor fields but lacks internal activation coherence.
-Overlap fields behave as null activation zones under extreme structural pressure and can act as seeds for future reformation.

-- (Related: Collision dynamics — see Simulation_Notes.md and Field_Collisions.md)
-- (Related: Coherence decay — `dC/dt = –λ_c · C`)
-- (Related: Law 13 – Collapse and Field Reformation)

----